Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 If you want your carpet to last longer, I recommend a Carpet Pile Height of less the 3/4".
 On stairs, I recommend a Carpet Pile Height of 1/2" or less and a Carpet Padding thickness of 7/16" or less and a Pile Density Rating of at least 8-pounds.
 10 pound pad density would be better.
 Learn more about Carpet Padding

-Blossomed TuftCarpets with a lower Tuft Twist Rating (of 3 to 5), tend to untwist or “blossom” at the tuft tips more quickly, thus creating a worn out, frizzy looking or matted down appearance.
-Carpets seldom wear out from the loss of fiber, they just start to mat down; gradually lose the luster and shine; and start looking bad.
+Blossomed TuftCarpets with a lower Tuft Twist Rating (of 3 to 5) tend to untwist or “blossom” at the tuft tips more quickly, thus creating a worn out, frizzy looking, matted down appearance.
+Carpets rarely wear out from the loss of fiber, they just start to mat down in the main walkways and gradually lose their luster and shine.
+It's amazing how quickly polyester carpets become worn out, matted down and ugly.
 Once the tufts have blossomed and become matted down, it cannot be reversed or repaired.

 Carpet Facts to Remember: